RetroReversing/retroReversing/categories/tools/Tools.md

 - **Reko**: An open-source decompiler designed for multiple architectures and file formats.
 - **RetDec**: A retargetable machine-code decompiler that supports various architectures and file types.
 - **Ghidra**: Besides being a disassembler, Ghidra also includes decompiler features that provide pseudo-code representations of disassembled binaries.

+{% include link-to-other-post.html post="/intro-decompiling-with-ghidra" description="For more information on Ghidra check out this post." %}

 ## File Format Analyzers
 Understanding game-specific file formats is crucial for modifying assets and extracting valuable information.
 These tools help analyze and manipulate proprietary file formats used in games.